Published on July 9, 2021

 </head>

 Choosing an ingress method of installing Prerender means configuring Prerender to work with your server-side, back-end language, typically by rewriting your .htaccess file.
-Two of the most common languages used here are Apache and NGINX, but you can find a more complete list of middleware installation instructions here.
+Two of the most common languages used here are Apache and NGINX.

 Apache

 Apache is a server-side scripting language commonly used in enterprise web applications.
 It’s used by roughly 67% of all the web servers in the world.
-They are easy to customize, fast, reliable, and used by websites that get upwards of hundreds of thousands of sessions per month.
+It is easy to customize, fast, reliable, and used by websites that get upwards of hundreds of thousands of sessions per month.

 Installing Prerender with Apache involves using the httpd.conf and .htaccess files.
-View the Apache installation instructions here.
+You can read or watch Apache installation instructions here.

 1. Put this codeblock into your .htaccess file and remove the / comments to allow the use of a proxy over https